SkywardAI/voyager/README.md

 # if you want to start only this project in docker, please run
 make start
 # PLEASE NOTE: make start will automatically run make build first

+# to run a container bind to your local machine volume, run
+make dev
+# this will do the same thing as `make up` but allows you to make changes and sync with container
 ```
+**NOTE:** `make dev` Requires Node.js environment installed, or at least have `node_modules` specified in `package.json` installed on your server.
+Please see [Local Machine](#local-machine) section.

 ## Lint
 To start lint your code, simply run